 What has been your favourite diving course so far and why?

-After completely my PADI IDC , I would have to say that has been my favourite course.
-I don’t think any course that sees me fulfill my dream of becoming a dive instructor will top that.
+After completely my PADI IDC, I would have to say that has been my favourite course.
+I don’t think any course that sees me fulfil my dream of becoming a dive instructor will top that.
 It was an incredible feeling.
 It was a course that taught me so much and excited me for my career ahead.
 I couldn’t have asked to be trained through my PADI IDC by a better group of people (Carl, Pete, Nicole and Kat), you guys were awesome and I am really thankful!
-It was a course that challenged me but at the same time I hadn’t had so many laughs in a course before.
+It was a course that challenged me but at the same time, I hadn’t had so many laughs in a course before.